Stanslaw/python_less/README.md

 # python_less
 This is repo with my python lessons.<br>
-Not any effectiv programs here.
+Not any effective programs here.